louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 ### Best practices guidelines for acute pain management in trauma patients [^01225516].
 ACS (2020).
 High credibility.

-Table 17—analgesia for opioid-naïve patients specifies first-line morphine 4 mg IV q15min PRN, with maintenance second-line options of morphine 2-8 mg/hr based on previous requirement or fentanyl 50-200 mcg/hr based on previous requirement; special considerations include to consider fentanyl or hydromorphone infusion if morphine is contraindicated, titrate infusion every 15 minutes to comfort, and ensure prior analgesic medications (or equivalent) are continued.
+Table 17 — analgesia for opioid-naïve patients specifies first-line morphine 4 mg IV q15min PRN, with maintenance second-line options of morphine 2–8 mg/hr based on previous requirement or fentanyl 50–200 mcg/hr based on previous requirement; special considerations include to consider fentanyl or hydromorphone infusion if morphine is contraindicated, titrate infusion every 15 minutes to comfort, and ensure prior analgesic medications (or equivalent) are continued.

 ---

 ### Hydromorphone hydrochloride (Exalgo) [^93dfb6ec].
 FDA (2013).
 Low credibility.

 Warnings and precautions regarding the use of hydromorphone hydrochloride ER PO (also known as Exalgo):
-- Increased ICP: use caution in patients who may be susceptible to the intracranial effects of CO₂ retention.
+- **Increased ICP**: use caution in patients who may be susceptible to the intracranial effects of CO₂ retention.
-- Opioid withdrawal syndrome: do not discontinue abruptly in patients physically dependent on opioids.
+- **Opioid withdrawal syndrome**: do not discontinue abruptly in patients physically dependent on opioids.
-- Seizure: use caution in patients with a history of seizure disorder.
+- **Seizure**: use caution in patients with a history of seizure disorder.
-- Somnolence: use caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
+- **Somnolence**: use caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
-- Sphincter of Oddi dysfunction: use caution in patients with biliary tract disease and acute pancreatitis.
+- **Sphincter of Oddi dysfunction**: use caution in patients with biliary tract disease and acute pancreatitis.
-- Syncope, hypotension: use caution in patients with reduced blood volume or taking other CNS depressants.
+- **Syncope, hypotension**: use caution in patients with reduced blood volume or taking other CNS depressants.

 ---

 ### The use of opioids in the management of chronic pain: synopsis of the 2022 updated U.S. department of veterans affairs and U.S. department of defense clinical practice guideline [^668c62b6].
 Annals of Internal Medicine (2023).
 High credibility.

-Short-acting opioids—hydromorphone: Initial oral dosage (in opioid-naïve) is 2 mg every 4 to 6 hr, and an initial dose of 4 to 8 mg may be given for severe pain.
+Short-acting opioids — hydromorphone: Initial oral dosage (in opioid-naïve) is 2 mg every 4 to 6 hr, and an initial dose of 4 to 8 mg may be given for severe pain.
 There is no optimal or maximum dose of hydromorphone; patients on LOT are likely to become tolerant and require doses higher than the usual dosage range to maintain the desired effect.
 Timing parameters are Analgesic Onset (min): 15 to 30, Peak (min): 30 to 60, Duration (hr): 3 to 4, and t½ (hr): 2 to 3.
 In special populations, for the elderly or debilitated use with caution and start at 25% to 50% of usual dose at the low end of the dosing range, and for hepatic or renal dysfunction reduce initial dose by 25% to 50% of usual dose depending on degree of impairment.
 Other considerations note women appear to have a 25% higher Cmax than men, and hepatic metabolism via glucuronidation to active metabolites (mainly hydro-morphone 3-glucuronide) can accumulate in renal impairment.

 ---

 ### Management of chronic pain in adults living with sickle cell disease in the era of the opioid epidemic: a qualitative study [^571eca92].
 JAMA Network Open (2019).
 High credibility.

 Participants believed that opioid prescribing in the ED had also changed.
 Most participants lacked an established pain protocol for the ED and believed that health care professionals were not well versed in the management of SCD pain.
-One participant stated, “You have those [ED physicians] that they’re so limited in education that they’re skeptical about following your own protocol.
-It’s like my doctor wrote that protocol.
-You’re [ED physician] putting me in harm’s way, but of course they’re not familiar with the dosage you are on, things of that sort, so your safety becomes a prohibiting factor to them.
-There are specific protocols but they’ll ignore it.”
+One participant stated, "You have those [ED physicians] that they're so limited in education that they're skeptical about following your own protocol.
+It's like my doctor wrote that protocol.
+You're [ED physician] putting me in harm's way, but of course they're not familiar with the dosage you are on, things of that sort, so your safety becomes a prohibiting factor to them.
+There are specific protocols but they'll ignore it."

 In the ED, participants also reported having to negotiate for their usual dose of opioids.
 At times, a shortage of hydromorphone was cited as a reason for reducing the dosage or prescribing another opioid.
-One participant stated, “Many people that have sickle cell are allergic to morphine and they don’t have Dilaudid so now we have to play Russian roulette and take the morphine.
-I think it is the worst thing to ever happen, I think it is beyond cruel.”
+One participant stated, "Many people that have sickle cell are allergic to morphine and they don't have Dilaudid so now we have to play Russian roulette and take the morphine.
+I think it is the worst thing to ever happen, I think it is beyond cruel."

 Participants suspected during the shortage of hydromorphone that the hospital staff was reserving the drug for patients with conditions other than SCD.
 For example, ED staff advised that they do not have hydromorphone in the ED; however, when the patient with SCD was hospitalized, hydromorphone was available.